dekoza/mtgpl/ELD.rst

    When Feasting Troll King enters the battlefield, if you cast it from your hand, create three Food tokens.
 (They're artifacts with "|mana_2|, |tap|, Sacrifice this artifact: You gain 3 life.")

    Sacrifice three Foods: Return Feasting Troll King from your graveyard to the battlefield.
-Activate this ability only during your turn.
+Activate only during your turn.

 :mtgtip:`Fell the Pheasant<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/3/33d3cc84-7cb6-4de2-9018-4695a3b1e099.jpg?1572490530|https://scryfall.com/card/eld/153/fell-the-pheasant?utm_source=api>`